 If you have a gap between your front teeth, you might be a candidate for dental bonding.
-This minimally invasive technique can close the gap between your teeth and improve your smile.
+Dental bonding to minimize gap in front teeth is a minimally invasive technique that can close the gap between your teeth and improve your smile.
 Since the bonding material is matched to your existing teeth, it will not stand out.
 Learn more about the process and find out if you are a good candidate.

 About dental bonding

 During the bonding procedure, dentists use composite resin to fix cosmetic imperfections such as gaps in the teeth.
 The procedure takes a single visit.
 The process usually takes 30 minutes to one hour to complete.
 After the procedure, patients can resume normal activities.